-Spouses and unmarried children under the age of 21 are eligible to accompany the applicant.
-Spousse may seek admission in E-14, and children in E-15 immigrant status.
+The spouses and unmarried children (under the age of 21) are eligible to accompany the applicant.
+The spouses may seek admission in E-14 and children in E-15 immigrant status.

 No. A U.S. employer must file the petition on behalf of you.